GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 Put these files within the **00_Data/01a_Raw_Data** folder.

-4 samples at the COI marker, both F (R1) and R (R2).
+The data set contains 4 samples at the COI marker, both F (R1) and R (R2).

 ## Limitations

-While entire R scripts can be send through the command line, sending lines by lines part of the script through Rstudio is preferred.
+While entire R scripts can be sent through the command line, sending lines by lines through Rstudio is preferred.

 ## References

 Bourret, A., Nozères, C., Parent, E., and Parent, G.J.
 2023.
 Maximizing the reliability and the number of species assignments in metabarcoding studies using a curated regional library and a public repository.
 Metabarcoding and Metagenomics 7: 37–49. [doi:10.3897/mbmg.7.98539](https://mbmg.pensoft.net/article/98539/).

+Chevrinais et al. 2024a.
+Improving the description of an endangered species distribution using localized and reliable environmental DNA detections combined to trawl captures in the marine environment.
+Biodiversity and Conservation.
+In review.

+Chevrinais, M., Côté, G., Gingras, G., et al. 2024b.
+Refining the distribution and the phylogenetic relationship of the endangered landlocked harbour seal Phoca vitulina mellonae using environmental DNA.
+Marine Mammal Science.
+In review.

+Geller, J., Meyer, C., Parker, M., and Hawk, H. 2013.
+Redesign of PCR primers for mitochondrial cytochrome c oxidase subunit I for marine invertebrates and application in all‐taxa biotic surveys.
+Mol.
+Ecol.
+Resour.
+13(5): 851–861.

+He X, Stanley RRE, Rubidge EM, et al (2022) Fish community surveys in eelgrass beds using both eDNA metabarcoding and seining: implications for biodiversity monitoring in the coastal zone.
+Can J Fish Aquat Sci 79:1335–1346

+Leray, M., Yang, J.Y., Meyer, C.P., Mills, S.C., Agudelo, N., Ranwez, V., Boehm, J.T., and Machida, R.J.
+2013.
+A new versatile primer set targeting a short fragment of the mitochondrial COI region for metabarcoding metazoan diversity: application for characterizing coral reef fish gut contents.
+Front.
+Zool.
+10(1): 1–14.

+Miya M, Sato Y, Fukunaga T, et al (2015) MiFish, a set of universal PCR primers for metabarcoding environmental DNA from fishes: detection of more than 230 subtropical marine species.
+R Soc Open Sci 2:150088. https://doi.org/10.1098/rsos.150088

+Saunders M, Steeves R, MacIntyre LP, et al (2024) Monitoring estuarine fish communities – environmental DNA (eDNA) metabarcoding as a complement to beach seining.
+Can J Fish Aquat Sci e-First: https://doi.org/https://doi.org/10.1139/cjfas-2023-0227